When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 University of Albertawww.ualberta.ca

-The courses in this series are recognized within the ERM Certificate and by the Alberta Institute of Agrologists as senior level agrology courses related to entrance into the profession and to augment core knowledge requirements related to a practice area in AIA.
+These courses are recognized by the Alberta Institute of Agrologists as senior level agrology courses related to entrance into the profession and to augment core knowledge requirements related to a practice area in AIA.!span>

 Program Type Professional Development